Tanveer196/Tanveer196/README.md

 I'm a Computer Science Engineering graduate with a strong interest in **Computer Networking, Cybersecurity, SOC Operations, and Network Security**.

-I have completed training in **CCNA and CompTIA Security+** and enjoy building practical labs and security projects to strengthen my understanding of real-world networking and cybersecurity.
+I have completed training in **CCNA and CompTIA Security+ Training** and enjoy building practical labs and security projects to strengthen my understanding of real-world networking and cybersecurity.

 Currently looking for entry-level opportunities in: